-The Great American Meatout (now Meatout) was launched with the modest request that people explore vegan eating for a single day, March 20th (the first day of spring).
-Every year, tens of thousands of animal-free food samples are distributed, billboards and bus ads are run, and thousands pledge to eat vegan for a day.
+The Great American Meatout (now Meatout) was launched with the modest request that people explore vegan eating for a single day, March 20th, first day of spring.

-The Veal Ban Campaign (through 1986) was the first national campaign on behalf of farmed animals in the US.
-By focusing on what was then seen as the most egregious form of factory farm cruelty, FARM brought farmed animal suffering into public view in a new way.
+The Veal Ban Campaign (through 1986) was the first U.S. campaign on behalf of farmed animals.
+By focusing on what was then seen as the most egregious form of factory farm cruelty, FARM brought farmed animal suffering into public view.

-The Action for Life Conferences (through 1991; subsequently and to the present, the Animal Rights National Conference) provides the only national platform for animal rights leaders and activists to network with and learn from each other.
+The Action for Life Conferences (annually through 1991) provided the only national platform for animal rights leaders and activists to network with and learn from one another.

 Thanks to a generous donor, we were able to multiply our Sabina Fund support for Israeli vegan groups.

-The Sabina Fund, named after FARM President Alex Hershaft’s deceased mother, provides grants to organizations across the world that are engaging in creative activism on behalf of veganism or farmed animals.
+The Sabina Fund, named after FARM President Alex Hershaft’s deceased mother, provides grants to organizations across the world that promote vegan eating.

-FARM’s Compassion Campaign (through 1992) brought the concept of veganism and animal rights to key U.S. legislators, executives, and journalists through Congressional hearings, national party platform hearing and conventions, and national polls of candidates for public office.
+FARM’s Compassion Campaign (through 1992) brought the concept of veganism and animal rights to key U.S. legislators, executives, and journalists through Congressional hearings, national party conventions, and polls of candidates for public office.